Financial-Times/upp-provisioners/content-jumpbox-provisioner/README.md

     ```
 1. To update the version of docker, terminate the instance.
 Since the instances are in an autoscaling group, new instances will be spun up with the latest version of docker available in the yum package manager.

+1. To update changes to the script written by [DutyOps](https://github.com/Financial-Times/upp-dutyops-scripts)

+Finally, there are steps that have to be manually done on the EC2 instance after the upgrade.
+They are detailed [here](README-manual_steps.md)

 ## Deleting the cluster